WebAssembly/component-model/design/mvp/CanonicalABI.md

 elimination of string operations on the labels of records and variants) as well as post-MVP [adapter functions].

-By clearing `may_enter` for the duration of calls to imports, the `may_enter` guard in `canon_lift` ensures that components cannot be externally reentered, which is part of the [component invariants].
-Because `may_enter` is not cleared on the exceptional exit path taken by `trap()`, if there is a trap during Core WebAssembly execution of lifting or lowering, the component is left permanently un-enterable, ensuring the lockdown-after-trap [component invariant].

 ### `canon resource.new`

 For a canonical definition: